 - Lack of Hot Water – There is nothing more annoying than expecting a hot shower before work only to find there is none available.
 There are many causative factors, such as gas flow interruption or lack of proper ventilation.

-If you are experiencing any of the above issues call Reed Plumbing on 9331 6633.
+If you are experiencing any of the above issues call us on 9331 6633.
 We have extensive experience with bathroom plumbing of all kinds.

-At Reed Plumbing, we put customer satisfaction first and foremost.
-That means whether you need help with a bathroom leak at 3 a.m. or want to upgrade every fixture in your en-suite, we’ll be by your side with expert advice and the best service available.
+We put customer satisfaction first and foremost.
+That means whether you need help with a leak at 3 a.m. or want to upgrade every fixture in your en-suite, we’ll be by your side with expert advice and the best service available.
 We have a 5-star rating on Google as a family-run business.

 We provide the best solutions unique to each customer while also providing the best prices for plumbing in Melbourne.
 See for yourself by requesting a quote today or calling us on 9331 6633 to speak with a member of our team.

 Frequently Asked Questions About Bathroom Plumbing in Melbourne

 Of course.
 Plumbers are the first point of call in terms of renovations, at least ones that involve changing the toilets, showers, bathtubs, and sinks.
 It is best to consult a plumber first, as the pipes need to meet Melbourne standards.
 The connection between pipes is more complex than you might think.
 Once you have the core features down, you can consult other contractors for specialised areas, such as electricians and tilers.

 Australia has strict guidelines when it comes to plumbing.
 A professional bathroom plumbing should be well-versed in all of these including: